microsoft/delta-kusto/documentation/tutorials/overview-tutorial/README.md

         secret:  to-be-overriden
 ```

-We notice a new property:  `failIfDrops`.
+We notice a new property:  `failIfDataLoss`.
 It won't get into play in this scenario but will in a later one.

 We see that we define two actions: